 Question #2 – Is it Helpful?

 Our BCC counselors’ experience with anti-anxiety medication would reflect the cautionary note from the physicians listed above.
 Without a doubt, you can find articles “for” or “against” anti-anxiety medication as helpful but there is not a certainty with their effectiveness and often-times studies have revealed that counseling alone performs better than medicine in treating anxiety disorders.
-However, all of our counselors have experienced counseling with someone so anxious that they seemed unable to be counseled without some medical intervention first, but this would not be the typical anxiety cases we see.
-We all agree that “Everyone needs counseling, a few need medicine.”
+However, all of our counselors have experienced counseling with someone so anxious that they seemed unable to be counseled without some medical intervention first, but this would not be typical.
+We all agree that “everyone needs counseling, a few need medicine.”

 Question # 3 – Is it Necessary?

 To answer this question, we have to examine two key disciplines: science and doctrine.
 For instance, research about anxiety often describes how intense anxiety hurts the body/brain and affects our social/interpersonal relationships.
 Regarding doctrine, multiple scriptures detail various healthy responses to our anxiety.
 For instance, I Peter 5:7–9 reminds us of the importance of thinking through anxiety, that we need to draw near to God to have the strength to overcome the attacks of evil, and that we have the assurance of complete victory because of the finished work of Christ and his faithfulness to complete that work in us.
 I John 4:18 teaches about loving others as we ought rather than allowing fear to paralyze us.
 Jesus taught in Matthew 6 that worry does nothing to actually solve the problem we are feeling so anxious about anyway.
 Doctrine and science both make a claim to change our experience during anxiety, but which one is more powerful?
 Are they both necessary?
 What happens if you try medicine/physical remedies without doctrine or you try doctrine without medicine/physical remedies?